Have A Heart

 Our approach reflects the people we serve.

-Tiera Rainey is a proud second generation Tucsonan and the Director of Programs with TSCCBF.
-She received her B.A. in Anthropology from Vassar College and M.A. in International Affairs from the George Washington University.
-A passionate abolitionist, Tiera is also an organizer with Black Lives Matter Tucson.
-She believes in black joy and liberation and is committed to cultivating both here in the South West.
+Tiera Rainey is a proud second-generation Tucsonan and is the Executive Director of TBF.
+She previously served as the Director of Programs for the bail fund.
+She received her B.A. in Anthropology from Vassar College and an M.A. in International Affairs from the George Washington University.
+A passionate abolitionist, Tiera spent 4 years as a lead organizer with Black Lives Matter Tucson.
+She believes in black joy and liberation and is committed to cultivating both here in the Southwest.

 Thank You to Our Partners

-Staff positions with the Tucson Second Chance Community Bail Fund are currently funded by Borealis Philanthropy’s Spark Justice Fund and the Community Justice Exchange.
+Staff positions with the Tucson Bail Fund are currently funded by Borealis Philanthropy’s Spark Justice Fund and the Community Justice Exchange.

 Although violent crime is at historic lows, Arizona still has the 5th highest incarceration rate in the U.S. and the highest of all western states.